 - Consider illustrating this with a flowchart.

-If submitting a new application to a FOA that allows preliminary data, it is strongly encouraged to include preliminary studies.
+If submitting a new application to a NOFO that allows preliminary data, it is strongly encouraged to include preliminary studies.
 Preliminary studies demonstrate competency in the methods and interpretation.
 Well-designed and robust preliminary studies also serve to provide a strong scientific rationale for the proposed follow-up experiments.
 Reviewers also use preliminary studies together with the biosketches to assess the investigator review criterion, which reflects the competence of the research team.
 Provide alternative interpretations to your data to show reviewers you've thought through problems in-depth and are prepared to meet future challenges.
 As noted above, preliminary data can be put anywhere in the Research Strategy, but just make sure reviewers will be able to distinguish it from the proposed studies.
 Alternatively, it can be a separate section with its own header.

 If applying for a renewal or a revision (a competing supplement to an existing grant), include a progress report for reviewers.